jamesshore/test-console/README.md

 Redirects writes to `stdout` into an array instead of writing them to the console.

-* Returns an object with two properties:
+* `inspect`: Returned as an object with two properties:
   * `inspect.output`: An array containing one string for each call to `stdout.write()`.
 This array updates every time another call to `stdout.write()` is made.
   * `inspect.restore()`: Call this function to restore stdout.write to its normal behavior.